Variable selection in balance regression with applications to microbiome compositional data: Introduction

 \section{Introduction}

-In many high-throughput sequencing studies, it is often costly to measure the absolute abundance of each feature, e.g. microbial taxa, metabolites, or genes \citep{barlow2020quantitative}.
-In contrast, feature relative abundances are easily generated in metagenomics, metabolomics, and single-cell transcriptomics, resulting in compositional data.
-A key objective of these studies is to identify interpretable biomarkers that can predict a health outcome \citep{sepich2021microbiome}.
+In microbiome profiling studies, measuring the absolute abundance of each taxon is often costly \citep{barlow2020quantitative}.
+However, feature relative abundances can be easily obtained through shotgun metagenomics or 16S rRNA sequencing, resulting in compositional data \citep{gloor2017microbiome}.
+A key goal of these studies is to identify interpretable biomarkers that can predict health outcomes \citep{sepich2021microbiome}.

-Methods for predictive modeling of compositional data date back to the pioneering work of \cite{aitchison1984log} which proposed the log contrast regression model.
-The log contrast model is invariant to the scale of compositional data and has recently been extended to high-dimensional settings by incorporating $\ell_1$ \citep{lin2014variable,shi2016regression} or tree-based regularization \citep{wang2017constructing,wang2017structured,bien2021tree}.
-However, the log contrast model selects individual features as biomarkers which can be difficult to interpret because the underlying set of features is subject to the unit-sum constraint.

-Alternatively, one can select interpretable biomarkers in the form of log ratios \citep{rivera2018balances,quinn2020interpretable}.
-Ratios circumvent the limitation of not knowing the absolute abundances \citep{morton2019establishing} and also offer robustness against multiplicative bias that arises from the sequencing process \citep{mclaren2019consistent}.
-Log ratios enforce symmetry around zero and constitute interpretable biomarkers that preserve the principles of compositional data analysis, e.g. scale-invariance.
-However, selecting log ratio biomarkers is a combinatorial problem.
-The greedy search algorithm \citep{rivera2018balances} is computationally prohibitive and scales poorly to high-dimensional settings.
-Another work by \cite{bates2019log} considers pairwise log ratios, which unfortunately has identifiability issues.